-Install sever manually on UNIX
+Install server manually on UNIX

 To install the server manually on UNIX:

-Prepare your database.
+Set up your database.
 For a typical installation, use Oracle.
 See Prepare your database.

 Note: Use Derby only if your installation is for evaluation or test purposes.
 Derby is included in the da.war file, and you set it up it as part of the Deployment Automation configuration.